renovatebot/renovate/docs/usage/configuration-options.md

 - `unresolved` list CVEs that have no fixes
 - `all` list all CVEs

+You will only get OSV-based vulnerability alerts for direct dependencies.

 This feature is independent of the `osvVulnerabilityAlerts` option.

 The source of these CVEs is [OSV.dev](https://osv.dev/).